sayedtaban/sayedtaban/README.md

 ---

-⭐️ *Feel free to check out my repositories or reach out if you want to collaborate on AI, automation, or full-stack dev projects!*
+⭐️ *Check out my repositories or reach out if you want to collaborate on IoT, embedded AI, or smart device projects!*